Pratyush-Bhattacharya/cse15l-lab-reports/LabReport3.md

 ![image](Screenshot2024-02-13181443.png)

 Since there are many files in `technical\`, many files are returned.
 This is a good way to gather the total number of files used in a program for many further arithmatic operations, or additional `find` or `grep` commands.
+Sources: (https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)

 ---